 Ongoing Leader Support from Start to Finish

-Experimenters are met by their two group leaders at a specific meeting location in the designated port of departure in the U.S. Group leaders immediately get to know all the participants and encourage them to engage with fellow members of their group.
-Right away — and continuing throughout the host country orientation — leaders work with students to increase their knowledge of the country and culture, develop communication skills, and cultivate new attitudes and awareness.
+Experimenters are greeted by their two group leaders at a specific meeting location in the designated port of departure in the U.S. Group leaders immediately get to know all Experimenters and encourage them to engage with each other.
+Right away—and continuing throughout the host country orientation—leaders work with Experimenters to increase their knowledge of the country and culture, develop communication skills, and cultivate new attitudes and awareness.

 Our Group Leaders Are Educators

-- Leadership experience working with high school students
+- Genuinely enjoy spending time with high school students

 Born in Miami, Isabel Callejas grew up in Nicaragua.
 Her large, supportive family motivated her to pursue her ambitions and, at 17, she had her first life-changing experience abroad in France for a six-month exchange program.
 She lived in a small, quaint village in France with a generous host family.
 She received her B.A. in International Affairs from Florida State University and an M.A. in Education from Framingham State University.
 For several years, Isabel was the director of a project focused on training teachers in math strategies involving 14 primary schools in Nicaragua.
 She has also lived, worked and studied in Panama, Rwanda, Tanzania, South Sudan, and Kenya.
 Isabel has been a group leader for The Experiment three times -- twice in France and once in Spain.